monsoonmaelstrom/book2/book2.md

 “How long does it take to learn to sail one of these?”

-“If you’re just following someone else’s orders?
+“If you’re merely following someone else’s orders?
 And doing as you’re told?
 Not long.
 To give the orders?
 Ages.
 Why?
 You fancy a life at sea?”

 “Considering it,” I say.